asoffer/reflect-this-presentation/cppnow-2023/mixin.md

 NOTES:

 Here's a mixin in javascript.
+Javascript has a slightly different inheritance model than Python, but it's largely similar.

+---

-And it's largely similar.
-Javascript has a slightly different inheritance model, but it's very similar.
-The mixin is going to iterate through the members of the type generically and it gets associated with the type on line 19.
+The mixin is going to iterate through the members of the type generically.

+---

+And it gets associated with the the `Person` class on line 19.

 This is a C++ conference, so we have to talk about mixins ...